 These are the six most common pipe flange designs, however, there are people that custom manufacture pipe flanges so that they can meet the requirements of projects of all types.
 Various specifications that provide dimensional information, as well as pressure specifications at different temperatures, have been written and published by many organizations and associations.
 These pressure and temperature specifications help people choose a pipe flange that will make their project a success.

 The facing of a pipe flange is particularly important.
 Flange facing involves machining the flange mating surfaces to ensure a dependable, leak-proof seal during pipe assembly.
-Some of the most popular flange facings are: flat face, raised face and ring type facing.
+Some of the most popular flange facings are a flat face, raised face and ring type facing.

 Flat Face Flange